ShieldMyFiles/duly-noted/docs/ts/modules/referenceParser.ts.md

 ```
  <a name="referenceparser-constants-parseloc" id="referenceparser-constants-parseloc" ></a>[🔗](#user-content-referenceparser-constants-parseloc)ReferenceParser/constants/parseLoc
 Location to store output JSON file and reference collection maps.
-> Note that the `./` is needed here to avoid ENOENT errors on Windows machines.
-See [issue/10](https://github.com/ShieldMyFiles/duly-noted/issues/10)

 ```typescript
 export const parseLoc = "./duly-noted";